RoyMikeJiang/RoyMikeJiang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm **Zhenxiang Jiang**, an **AI & Computer Vision Researcher/Engineer**.
+Hi, I'm **Zhenxiang (Roy) Jiang**, an **Applied Scientist/AI Engineer/Researcher**.

-With over three years of experience in deep learning R&D and deployment, my work spans a wide range of computer vision tasks, from low-level image processing to high-level dynamic scene understanding.
+With over three years of experience in deep learning R&D and deployment, my work spans a wide range of artificial intelligence tasks, from computer vision to large language model.

 [**Portfolio**](/portfolio/)